Image may be subject to copyright

 Alaska Bear Adventures

+Mention The Lighthouse and get a discount.
 Ever wanted to go on a Bear tour?
 Why not try Alaska Bear Adventures?!
 They have 5 different options to choose from.
 Their basic one-day package, which takes about 3-4 hours, is their most commonly used one.
 It involves about an hour with the bears, professional bear tour guides, hip waders, and tons of bear facts!

 Website